 So we already knew that they went through his home.

-We're not sure what they found, but in his office there were some classified materials, and so I went to Groc and I said, Did John Bolton ever mock Trump for his classified documents at Mar-a Lago?
+And so I went to Grok and I said, did John Bolton ever mock Trump for his classified documents at Mar-a-Lago?

-And the answer is yes, he did.
+And the answer is, yes, he did.

 That takes a little bit of guts, doesn't it?